Dr. Mitchell Cabisudo

 Methods: A PubMed literature review was conducted using the search terms substance abuse, Covid-19, anxiety, depression, and mental health.
 In an initial search on PubMed with the applied filters of free full text and MeSH search terms, “Covid-19” and “substance abuse disorder” resulted in 762 results.
 In addition to the MeSH terms of mental health, the results narrowed to 55, and of these, 35 pertinent articles were retrieved and served as the basis for this literature review.
 Further review of the 35 articles also led to another data compilation listing on mental health, substance abuse, and potential effects on the same from Covid-19 at KFF.org.

 Results: The literature suggests a strong correlation between the specific challenges brought on by the Covid-19 pandemic and a rise in substance abuse in patients with concurrent mental health illnesses.

 Conclusion: Clinicians have difficulty managing a crisis whose impact will be felt for years to come as a result of the Covid-19 pandemic's consequences on mental health and substance misuse.
 Further research and development of valuable strategies are needed to understand the new clinical challenges, how practitioners handle the emerging crisis, the growing need for access to care, and the long-term ramifications for these patients and the health care system.

 francis m.
 The Epidemic Within the Pandemic – The Rise of Substance Use in Patients with Concurrent Mental Health Disorders During the COVID-19 Pandemic.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.